b13/host_variants/Readme.md

 # EXT: host_variants

-This extension allows to switch a domain in TYPO3s Site Configuration depending on the current Host.
+This extension allows to configure a base variant in TYPO3s Site Configuration depending on the current Host.

 ## Requirements